Thank you very much for this useful article so we can provide Chocolate Cakes, Vanilla Cakes and Black Forest Cakes.

 Running a bakery business is very rewarding, especially when you see the delight on customers’ faces when they tuck into your delicious products.
 However, there are still a lot of challenges which you will encounter.

 A common problem is building a marketing strategy for your bakery.
-If you’re reading this, you’re most likely aware that you need to have a bakery marketing plan, but, like me a few years ago, don’t really know where to start!
+If you’re reading this, you’re most likely aware that you need to have a bakery marketing plan, but, like me a few years ago, don’t know where to start!

 While marketing to the consumer involves attracting (and retaining) customers who will purchase and consume your baked goods.

-Attracting the wrong sort of customer for your business becomes a timewasting experience whilst attempting to sell to both will lead to problems with costing, delivering, production planning and availability.
+Attracting the wrong sort of customer for your business becomes a timewasting experience, whilst attempting to sell to both leads to problems in costing, delivering, production planning and availability.

-If you have a wholesale bakery in a more industrial area you’ll be looking to attract larger orders to maximise economies of scale.
-Filling your delivery van (or maybe vans) to capacity to deliver big batches to fewer customers.
+If you have a wholesale bakery in a more industrial area, you’ll be looking to attract larger orders to maximise economies of scale, filling your delivery van (or maybe vans) to capacity to deliver big batches to fewer customers.

 Selling to consumers marketing ideas:

 Branding is an integral part of a business, so, of course, your branding needs to stand out.
 Your logo should be clean, bold, and easy to recognize.

 Being cheeky and “one of the lads” in one communication, to then be serious and high-end in another, will confuse your customers.

 People will know the character of your business and what makes you so special.
-It will help you get noticed by consumers, gain word of mouth recognition, and build a fanbase for your company’s style.
+It will help you get noticed by consumers, gain word-of-mouth recognition, and build a fanbase for your company’s style.